MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 }
 ```

-**Expected Error Codes:**
+#### Expected Error Codes

-**- applicationTypeDoesNotExist:** - the provided value for the application family wasn't found
+`applicationTypeDoesNotExist` - the provided value for the application family wasn't found

-**- environmentNotFound:** - the targeted environment couldn't be found
+`environmentNotFound` - the targeted environment couldn't be found

    - target: {applicationFamily}/{environmentName}

-**- requestBodyRequired:** - the request body must be provided
+`requestBodyRequired` - the request body must be provided

-**- resourceDoesNotExist:** - couldn't find the necessary information to communicate with the targeted environment's API
+`resourceDoesNotExist` - couldn't find the necessary information to communicate with the targeted environment's API

-**- businessCentralCommunicationException:** - an unhandled error occurred when communicating with the targeted environment's API
+` businessCentralCommunicationException` - an unhandled error occurred when communicating with the targeted environment's API

 ## Environment Outage Reporting